Near-inertial waves enhance vertical transport at ocean fronts: Results

 All the spectra constructed from our model exhibit a roll-off and spurious fluctuations at high wave numbers.
-The front case shows spurious fluctuations below $K=1/8$~$km^{-1}$, which suggests that the model does not properly represent energy at horizontal scales below 8~$km$ as it lacks a subgrid turbulence closure scheme besides a small and uniform eddy viscosity.
-The F+WW and F+SW cases show spurious fluctuations or roll-off for $K=1/4$~$km^{-1}$, but we chose a scale cut-off of 8 $km$ (shaded gray in Fig.~\ref{f4}) for consistent comparison between model runs.
-Furthermore, the deformation radius ($L_R$) is approximately $L_R=NH_m/f=14\: km$, where $H_m$ is the depth of the mixed layer (the depth corresponding to the maximum $N$, where $N$ is calculated as the average of all grid points within the domain of the isospectra from day 8 to day 60), and this number is in good agreement with altimetry estimates in the Balearic Sea \citep{mason2013multiscale}.\\
+The case F shows spurious fluctuations beyond $K=1/8$~$km^{-1}$, suggesting that the model does not properly represent energy at horizontal scales below 8~$km$, as it lacks a subgrid turbulence closure scheme beyond a small, uniform eddy viscosity.
+The F+WW and F+SW cases show spurious fluctuations or roll-off beyond $K=1/4$~$km^{-1}$, but we chose a scale cut-off of 8~$km$ (shaded gray in Fig.~\ref{f4}) for consistent comparison between model runs.
+Furthermore, the deformation radius ($L_R$) is approximately $L_R=NH_m/f=14~km$, where $H_m$ is the depth of the mixed layer (the depth corresponding to the maximum $N$, where $N$ is calculated as the average of all grid points within the domain of the isospectra from $day$ 8 to $day$ 60), and this number is in good agreement with altimetry estimates in the Balearic Sea \citep{mason2013multiscale}.

-Submesoscale velocities are comprised of vortical geostrophic and ageostrophic motions, and the contribution of IGWs \citep{lien1992normal,callies2013interpreting,callies2019some}.
+Submesoscale velocities are comprised of vortical geostrophic and ageostrophic motions, and unbalanced (divergent) IGWs \citep{lien1992normal,callies2013interpreting,callies2019some}.
 The divergence includes contributions of both submesoscale ageostrophic motions and IGWs.
-The PSD of vorticity and divergence (SI Fig. S7) for the F, F+WW, and F+SW cases shows that waves slightly increase the power in vorticity and significantly increase the power in divergence.\\
+The PSD of vorticity and divergence (SI Fig.~S7) for the F, F+WW, and F+SW cases shows that waves slightly increase the power in vorticity and significantly increase the power in divergence.